run-until-caught/Run-Until-Caught-Development/README.md

 ----------------------

 ## Principles of 'Run Until Caught'

-The five higher-order concepts are listed below.
-The first 4 are the "run" phase.
-The last is about being "caught".
-Hence, "Run Until Caught" development.
+There are five higher-order concepts within Run Until Caught development.

+The first 4 concepts are part of the "run" part of "run until caught" development.
 - Believable Ignorance
 - Creatively Leverage Definitions
 - Defer Process
 - Piggyback on Others

+The 5th concept is all about the "caught" part of "run until caught" development.
 - Have a Plan for Being Caught

 ## Believable Ignorances